laras126/cv/README.md

 * base.html and pattern.html are overridden to remove the pattern library UI.

 While working on this, I had some ideas about how to use Larva for more generic purposes such as a single page deployment with data separated from the markup.
 Those ideas are written haphazardly in notes.txt.

+## Future improvements:

+* Exit deploy script if server is not running, or start it in the background, [example here](https://github.com/laras126/larva/blob/master/scripts/build-vercel.sh#L10).